-The assessment consits of a written exam (60 minutes) according to Section 4(2), 1 of the examination regulation.
+The assessment consists of a written exam (60 minutes) according to Section 4(2), 1 of the examination regulation.
+The successful completion of the exercises is required for admission to the written exam.
 The exam takes place in the semester of the lecture and in the following semester.